 - adjusting the operating times of lights and equipment so that it operates only when required

-- upgrading the air-conditioning and hot water systems with more efficient electronic controls.
+- upgrading the air-conditioning and hot water systems with more efficient types.

-To help Parliament House reduce greenhouse gases further, DPS also purchases 10% renewable energy from sources, like wind power, solar, mini-hydro and biomass, as accredited Green Power from our energy provider.
+To help Parliament House reduce greenhouse gases further, DPS also purchases 10% accredited renewable energy from sources, that include wind power, solar, mini-hydro and biomass.

-We recognise our achievements over the past 20 years in reducing energy consumption and embrace the challenge of further reducing our carbon footprint over the next 20 years.
+We recognise our achievements over the past 25 years in reducing energy consumption and endeavor to further reduce our carbon footprint over the next 25 years.